LightYagami28/Symbiote/README.md

 ---

+## 💳 Credits
+This project is inspired by and built upon the original work by **[Hasan Firnas](https://github.com/hasanfirnas/symbiote)**.
+Special thanks for the foundational ideas and contributions.

+---

 <p align="center">
   <b>Disclaimer:</b> This tool is intended for ethical hacking and educational purposes only.
-Misuse of this tool is strictly prohibited and the developer is not responsible for any illegal actions taken with it.
+Misuse of this tool is strictly prohibited, and the developer is not responsible for any illegal actions taken with it.
 </p>